Reaction Time Test

 Trend Graph

-View a visual graph of your average reaction times across your last 20 sessions.
-See at a glance whether you're improving, consistent, or having an off day.
+View a graph of your average reaction times across your last 20 sessions.
+See at a glance whether you're improving or having an off day.

 Session History